Start and park: 2016–present

-For the 2016 season, NASCAR implemented a charter system in the Cup Series, under which 36 specified teams were granted "charters" giving them guaranteed placement in all Sprint Cup Series races.
+For the 2016 season, NASCAR implemented a charter system in the Cup Series, under which 36 specified teams were granted "charters" giving them guaranteed placement in all Cup Series races.
 At the same time, the race field was reduced from 43 to 40.
-As teams must have competed in the Sprint Cup full-time for the past three consecutive seasons in order to have acquired a charter, teams can be forced to sell their charters if they finish in the bottom three of the owners' standings for three seasons in a row, and only up to four positions are available to non-chartered teams, this system primarily rewards established teams that have committed to participate across the entire season.
+As teams must have competed in the Cup Series full-time for the past three consecutive seasons (beginning from the establishment of the system in 2016; charters are otherwise transferrable between teams) in order to have acquired a charter, teams can be forced, at NASCAR's discretion (for instance, in 2023, although Rick Ware Racing's No. 51 met the criteria, the team was not stripped of the charter), to sell their charters if they finish in the bottom three of the owners' standings for three seasons in a row, and only up to four positions are available to non-chartered teams, this system primarily rewards established teams that have committed to participate across the entire season.
 These changes, as well as a reduced fixed purse for non-chartered teams, effectively reduces the viability of start and park strategies, but has also reduced the ability of new teams with sponsors to develop.
-However, while unsponsored teams stay out much longer than previously, they still park if they cannot afford to run the full race.
-Whereas at the Cup level starting and parking has been practically abolished, in the Xfinity Series and Camping World Truck Series this operation still exists with multiple teams.
+Unsponsored teams stay out much longer than previously.
+However, they still park if they cannot afford to run the full race.
+Whereas at the Cup level starting and parking has been practically abolished, in the Xfinity Series and Craftsman Truck Series this operation continued to exist with multiple teams.
 In 2019, to further discourage the practice, NASCAR reduced the field of Xfinity Series from 40 to 38 cars and again to 36 cars in 2020, although they have since reinstated 38 cars in 2022.
 During the two-season (2020-21) pandemic changes where teams did not have practice or qualifying for most races, NASCAR reverted to 40 cars.
-However the No. 66 of MBM Motorsports and No. 89 of Shepherd Racing Ventures still sometimes starts and parks.
+Teams that are known to still engage in starting and parking in the Xfinity Series are No. 66 of MBM Motorsports and No. 89 of Shepherd Racing Ventures.